Categories

 Westchester Avenue at Stebbins Avenue, around the corner from the Rosenbergs’ home in the Bronx, 1930s.
 Source: NYPL Digital Collections.

-Charles and Sophia, along with daughters Bella and Victoria, settled on Hewitt Place in the Bronx for the first decade of their time in New York.
+Charles and Sophia, along with daughters Bella (Blanche) and Victoria, settled on Hewitt Place in the Bronx for the first decade of their time in New York.
 By the time of the 1925 census they were living on 111th in Harlem, and brother-in-law Charles Braun had arrived from Egypt and moved in with them.
-Bella (Blanche) Rosenberg had turned 18 and was now working as a pianist.
+Bella Rosenberg had turned 18 and was now working as a pianist.
+According to the family, she worked as a piano teacher and her sister Victoria was also a musician.

 Charles Braun’s wife Bertha arrived in October ’25 along with their children Lazare (Lester), Solomon and Leon.
 Charles joined the musician’s union and the P.M.B.S.; per the union directory, Charles Braun started off as a flautist, but soon switched to playing bass.